legerch/projects-template/README.md

       - [NSBonjourServices][macos-perm-bonjour]
       - [NSLocationUsageDescription][macos-perm-location]
     - Add application icon at `.icns` format in `assets/logos/`
+- Build files:
+  - `CMakelists.txt`: Allow to build the application with **CMake** build system
+    - Set project properties/informations
+    - If not using _Qt framework_, simply remove all _Qt_ related lines
+    - Set files and dependencies to use

 //TODO: In app section README, add:
 - Link to "icon README" file to explain structure